 Estimating the strength of a highball like the John Collins is difficult because the amount of soda poured is the unknown.
 On average, 2 ounces of soda is used to fill the glass, though this can be more or less given the bartender's pour style and size of the glass.

-If we use an 80-proof whiskey and count on 2 ounces of soda, then the John Collins would have an alcohol content of around 11% ABV (22 proof).
+If we use an 80-proof whiskey and count on 2 ounces of soda, then the John Collins would have an alcohol content of around 11 percent ABV (22 proof).
 If you would like it a little weaker or stronger, add more soda or whiskey accordingly.

-The Vodka Collins is an easy one to remember because the liquor of choice is right there in the name.
-Similarly, you can recall that the Juan Collins has a tequila base because Juan is the Spanish equivalent to the name John.
+The vodka collins is an easy one to remember because the liquor of choice is right there in the name.
+Similarly, you can recall that the tequila collins has a tequila base.

 The Collins formula is easy to remember: